yangjiera/wis/_people/template.md

 ---
 # Your full name
 name:
-# The members are displayed in a hierarchical way, so please choose the role and filter from this list:
+# The members are displayed in a hierarchical way, so please choose the role (e.g. Full Professor, Assistant Professor etc)
+# and filter number (e.g. 1, 2, 3) from this list and fill in the role and filter from below:
-# Full Professor - 1
+# (Affiliated) Full Professor - 1
 # Associate Professor - 2
 # Assistant Professor - 3
 # Postdoctoral Researcher - 4